dbos-inc/dbos-docs/docs/tutorials/using-typeorm.md

 });
 ```

-This will create the testing runtime, load TypeORM, and register the entities according to the decorators in `OperonAppClasses`.
-The database will be configured according to the `database` section of the specified configuration `operon-config.yaml` file:
+This will create the testing runtime, load TypeORM, and register the entities according to the decorators in `DBOSAppClasses`.
+The database will be configured according to the `database` section of the specified configuration `dbos-config.yaml` file:
 ```yaml
 database:
   hostname: ${POSTGRES_HOST}